Nofated095/blog/README.md

-# Nofated's Blog
+# Amane's Blog
-The original Hexo files of Nofated's Blog
+The original Hexo files of Amane's Blog